 We work hard to maintain and improve the dog park.

-Recently, we planted a beautiful new Red Maple tree to replace one that didn't make it through the drought.
+Recently, we planted two beautiful new Red Maple trees to replace one that didn't make it through the drought.

 We also installed a sturdy, new fence at the rear of the small-dog area, and we are getting very positive feedback about it.

 We recently took delivery on a load of topsoil (stored near our rear entrance), which can be used to fill in holes dug by the dogs.
 (Feel free to use the soil yourself if your dog digs!)

 All our maintenance and improvements are supported by the extraordinary generosity of our donors.
 Thanks to everyone's gifts--and O&G's generous use of their land--we have a beautiful park for all to enjoy.

 No. The small-dog area is totally fenced, but the rest of the park is not.
 It is "contained," however, by some natural barriers: thick bushes, woods, and the river.

 Do I have to be a Southbury resident?

 Do I have to have a dog to visit?